therealmolf/TrillionaireTwatsGame1/README.md

 * No idea is wrong or right
 * No hate

+# For checking code

+* Align what needs to be aligned in the body of code
+* Create functions/methods that could make the code less repetitive
+* add comment
+* change variables to readable variables (cover the lines of code as a test and see if u still understand the vars)

 # So it begins sir

 [Here's the link to our Google drive](https://drive.google.com/drive/folders/1hTCSSdJfB1TcPnRYCXdqujtT4DRE19St?usp=sharing)